tusharmath/tusharm.com/contents/articles/structuring-react-components/index.md

 I have removed all the `if conditions` from the code except for the one in the `Loading` component.
 To remove it I will again have to split the component into two components viz. — `LoadingMessage` and `LoadingContent`, then apply the `renderIf` decorator.

 <iframe width="100%" height="300" src="//jsfiddle.net/m5e40ywL/5/embedded/js,html,result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

+# Part 4 (Make declaratives reusable)
+We can write helper functions such as — `isEmpty` to check if the list is empty and `have` to check if the property exists on the component.
+Using [lodash](lodash.com/docs) it will be much easier to write these helpers.

+<iframe width="100%" height="300" src="//jsfiddle.net/m5e40ywL/8/embedded/js,html,result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

+Apart from the original 2 helpers, I have also added their negations — `isntEmpty` & `notHave`.

+With this we conclude our four part react component design and structuring methodology.